hyuk81/custom-docker-mgmt/README.md

 4. Push to the branch
 5. Create a Pull Request

+### Development Guidelines

+- Follow PEP 8 style guide
+- Add docstrings for new functions
+- Update tests for new features
+- Keep commits atomic and well-documented

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## Acknowledgments

+- Docker CLI for inspiration
+- Rich library for terminal UI
+- Textual library for file browsing
+- Typer for command-line interface